Western Forest is the new national forest!

 Image features: Tony Ballance, Chair National Forest Company; John Everitt, CEO National Forest Company, Mary Creagh, Minister for Nature; Steve Reed, Secretary of State; Alex Stone, Forest of Avon

-The Western Forest will be spearheaded by the Forest of Avon, one of England’s Community Forests supported by government funding and with expertise from the National Forest Company.
+The Western Forest will be spearheaded by the Forest of Avon, one of England’s Community Forests, supported by government funding and with expertise from the National Forest Company.
 It is the result of a successful regional partnership bid led by the Forest of Avon with support from the Natural History Consortium, the region’s councils and Great Western Community Forest, with more than 40 organisations lending their support including the West of England Combined Authority.
-Defra is funding the new national forest Western Forest supported by the National Forest Company.
+Defra is funding the Western Forest supported by the National Forest Company.

 Read more about the Western Forest in the press